 Once we have evaluated your application and think that you have a decent chance to get a scholarship, we can proceed to the payment of the application fees.

-We charge a fixed amount of $790 USD (not refundable) to cover the application fees to apply for up to three programs as well as the time we invest to apply.
+We charge a fixed amount to cover the application fees to apply for up to three programs as well as the time we invest to apply.
 More information about our service is here.

 5. What is the process of applying for a scholarship in China?